vaginessa/python-windows-exe-builder/README.md

-# python-easy-build - The Easy Executable Builder for Python
+# The Easy Executable Builder for Python

 A script that automatically generates packaged executables from Python scripts (using PyInstaller).